Stratasys (NASDAQ:SSYS) Releases FY 2022 Earnings Guidance

-Stratasys (NASDAQ:SSYS – Get Rating) last announced its quarterly earnings results on Wednesday, February 23rd.
-The technology company reported ($0.11) earnings per share for the quarter, meeting analysts’ consensus estimates of ($0.11).
-The company had revenue of $167.02 million for the quarter, compared to analyst estimates of $165.03 million.
-Stratasys had a negative net margin of 10.21% and a negative return on equity of 3.17%.
-Stratasys’s revenue for the quarter was up 17.3% on a year-over-year basis.
-During the same quarter last year, the business earned $0.07 EPS.
-Equities analysts expect that Stratasys will post -0.33 earnings per share for the current year.

-Several institutional investors and hedge funds have recently bought and sold shares of SSYS.
-Dimensional Fund Advisors LP increased its position in shares of Stratasys by 14.3% during the first quarter.
-Dimensional Fund Advisors LP now owns 2,497,361 shares of the technology company’s stock worth $63,411,000 after acquiring an additional 313,233 shares during the last quarter.
-Legal & General Group Plc grew its stake in Stratasys by 1.7% during the 4th quarter.
-Legal & General Group Plc now owns 875,316 shares of the technology company’s stock valued at $21,436,000 after purchasing an additional 14,327 shares in the last quarter.
-Wellington Management Group LLP purchased a new stake in Stratasys during the 1st quarter worth approximately $10,325,000.
-State Street Corp raised its position in shares of Stratasys by 4.8% in the 1st quarter.
-State Street Corp now owns 281,375 shares of the technology company’s stock valued at $7,144,000 after purchasing an additional 12,862 shares in the last quarter.
-Finally, Credit Suisse AG raised its position in shares of Stratasys by 82.2% in the 4th quarter.
-Credit Suisse AG now owns 161,620 shares of the technology company’s stock valued at $3,958,000 after purchasing an additional 72,939 shares in the last quarter.
-Institutional investors own 83.86% of the company’s stock.
+Large investors have recently added to or reduced their stakes in the company.
+Cetera Investment Advisers lifted its position in shares of Stratasys by 9.7% during the first quarter.
+Cetera Investment Advisers now owns 19,974 shares of the technology company’s stock worth $507,000 after purchasing an additional 1,770 shares during the last quarter.
+Wells Fargo & Company MN lifted its position in shares of Stratasys by 22.3% during the second quarter.
+Wells Fargo & Company MN now owns 18,225 shares of the technology company’s stock worth $472,000 after purchasing an additional 3,324 shares during the last quarter.
+Royal Bank of Canada lifted its position in shares of Stratasys by 15.7% during the third quarter.
+Royal Bank of Canada now owns 21,501 shares of the technology company’s stock worth $463,000 after purchasing an additional 2,910 shares during the last quarter.
+HighTower Advisors LLC raised its holdings in shares of Stratasys by 11.7% in the first quarter.
+HighTower Advisors LLC now owns 17,367 shares of the technology company’s stock valued at $438,000 after acquiring an additional 1,817 shares in the last quarter.
+Finally, Bank of New York Mellon Corp raised its holdings in shares of Stratasys by 8.8% in the first quarter.
+Bank of New York Mellon Corp now owns 15,979 shares of the technology company’s stock valued at $406,000 after acquiring an additional 1,298 shares in the last quarter.
+Institutional investors and hedge funds own 83.86% of the company’s stock.

 Stratasys Ltd. provides connected polymer-based 3D printing solutions.
 It offers 3D printing systems, such as polyjet printers, FDM printers, stereolithography printing systems, and programmable photo polymerization printers for rapid prototyping, such as design validation, visualization, and communication.